 - Encourage self-reflection to identify and control personal reactions to difficult conversations

 Heavy focus on practical skills development using work-related scenarios and exercises.
 Limited use of MS PowerPoint.

 - What is a difficult conversation?

-- Personal responses to difficult conversations
+- Types of difficult conversations

-- De-escalating aggression or defensive responses
+- De-escalating aggressive or defensive responses

-- Effectively ending the conversation
+- Ending the conversation constructively

 - Skills Practice